What You Need To Know About Commercial Building

 Note carefully the following remarks regarding these codes.

-The International Private Sewage Disposal Code 2009, the International Property Maintenance Code 2009 and the International Zoning Code 2009 are not adopted.
-However, in addition to the codes listed above, municipalities that elect to enforce the UCC may also adopt and enforce the International Property Maintenance Code (or any other property maintenance requirements).
+The International Private Sewage Disposal Code 2015 and International Zoning Code 2015 are not adopted.
+However, in addition to the codes listed above, the International Property Maintenance Code 2015 (and any other property maintenance requirements) are also adopted.
 Enforcement of these requirements falls outside the scope of the UCC.

 The Department has made several changes to the codes listed above.
 These relate to fire safety requirements in child day care facilities and the technical standards that apply to elevators and other lifting devices.
 See Section 403.23 and Chapter 405 of the UCC regulation for further details on these changes.